Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/introduction-to-siem.md

 - What a SIEM is and why raw log analysis alone isn't enough.
 - The categories of log sources (host-centric vs network-centric).
-- Key challenges with logs before a SIEM comes into play
+- Key challenges with logs before a SIEM comes into play.
 - Core SIEM features
 - Windows Event Viewer and common Linux log file locations
 - Ways logs get ingested into a SIEM